Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Experiments

 (1) Transformer-based models achieve better results than CNN-based models in most cases, except in a few cases (\emph{e.g.} on Aircraft) where CNN-based models perform slightly better than transformer-based models.
 The main reason is that the multiple self-attention operations in transformers boost the model discriminability.
 Besides, transformer-based models are generally slower than CNN-based models, because the calculations and parameters of fully-connected layers in transformers are generally larger than those of convolutional layers in CNNs.

 (2) CFAN-OSFGR outperforms all the comparative methods with the same CNN or SwinB backbone in most cases.
 We need to point out that CFAN-OSFGR is relatively slower than other methods with the same backbone, mainly due to the feature transformation in the frequency domain as well as the temporal feature aggregation.
-Furthermore, we conduct an experiment for evaluating the OSFGR performance of different models with similar calculations and parameters, whose results show that CFAN-OSFGR still outperforms other models with similar overheads, the details can be found in the supplementary material.
+Furthermore, we conduct an experiment for evaluating the OSFGR performance of different models with similar calculations and parameters, whose results show that CFAN-OSFGR still outperforms other models with similar overheads.

 \textbf{Evaluation Under the \textit{Cross-Dataset Setting}.} The above results have demonstrated the effectiveness of the proposed CFAN-OSFGR method in cases where known-class images and unknown-class images are from the same dataset.
 Here, we also evaluate the model performance under the \textit{cross-dataset setting} where the unknown-class images are from outlier datasets.
 Specifically, the model is trained with Aircraft, and tested with images from CUB and Stanford-Cars as the unknown-class images respectively, whose evaluation results are reported in Table \ref{table: cross-dataset}.
 As seen from this table, CFAN-OSFGR outperforms all the other methods significantly in most cases, demonstrating its cross-dataset generalization ability.